 - While Japan's metropolitan areas such as Tokyo and Osaka have quite high costs of living, APU is located in Beppu, which is a mid-sized city and considerably less expensive.
 Many students also choose to do part-time work while studying to help cover expenses.
 However there are restrictions for international students working part-time in Japan.
 For more information regarding living costs, working part-time, and other money matters, visit our Money Matters page.

 - Can I live on campus?

-- Where do students live off campus?
+- What about second year onwards?
+Where do students live off campus?